-B. White Center Hub
+b.
+White Center Hub

-TDR Program staff participated in discussions with the Permitting Division and the Department of Community and Human Services on proposed land use and zoning changes to a property in White Center known as White Center Community Hub.
-Plans are underway to propose land use changes that would modify the designation of 2.8 acres from urban medium to urban high density and to change the zoning from R-6 to R-18.
-With R-18 zoning, base density would allow 50 units; however, the proposed project plans include 81 units.
+TDR Program staff participated in discussions with the DLS-PD and DCHS on proposed land use and zoning changes to a property in White Center known as White Center Community Hub.
+Plans are underway to propose land use changes that would modify the designation of 2.8 acres in White Center from urban medium to urban high density and to change the zoning from R-6 to R-18.
+With R-18 zoning, base density would allow 50 units, however, the proposed project plans include 81 units.

 TDRs for affordable housing were explored as a potential tool to provide the additional units above base density.
 Unfortunately, the cost associated with the purchase of TDRs is a deterrent.
-Instead, the project will be able to achieve the desired density by providing affordable housing in accordance with the Residential Density Incentive Program without additional costs.
+Instead, the project will be able to achieve the desired density by providing affordable housing in accordance with the RDI Program without additional costs.
 Attachment D shows potential density increases and estimated costs associated with the current TDR model and with TDRs for affordable housing.

 The White Center Hub case study shows that TDRs for affordable housing will not work in all situations, even when affordable housing is a central component of the project.
-In some cases, the current Residential Density Incentive Program provides the density incentives needed for affordable housing without the added cost of purchasing TDRs.
+In some cases, the current RDI provides the density incentives needed for affordable housing without the added cost of purchasing TDRs.